Can I Get Fat Transfer After Breast Implant Removal?

 There may be additional factors to consider when reshaping breasts after implant removal.
 Depending on tissue elasticity, the implant-free breasts may sag.
 Fat transfer cannot correct this.
 However, a breast lift can.
 For optimal results after breast implant removal, a combination of lift and enhancement with fat may be ideal.

 Are you considering a change in your implant situation?
 Visit our Bryn Mawr office to explore your options.
-Call 610.527.4833 to schedule your consultation.
+Call 610.527.4833 to schedule your free consultation.

 Posted in: Breast augmentation